 Meryl Dominguez, soprano, is a Resident Artist of the Academy of Vocal Arts in Philadelphia, where she studies with William Stone.
-She is a recent graduate from Oberlin College and Conservatory, where she was named the first Marilyn Horne Rubin Scholar.
-In operatic repertoire, she has performed roles such as Die Königin der Nacht (Die Zauberflöte), Lucia (Lucia di Lammermoor), Donna Anna (Don Giovanni), Rosalinde (Die Fledermaus) and Adina (L'elisir d'amore).
+In operatic repertoire, she has performed roles such as Violetta (La traviata), Zerbinetta (Ariadne auf Naxos), Die Königin der Nacht (Die Zauberflöte), Lucia (Lucia di Lammermoor), Donna Anna (Don Giovanni), Rosalinde (Die Fledermaus) and Adina (L'elisir d'amore).
 Under the guidance of Ms. Marilyn Horne, she attended the Music Academy of the West, and was featured in Masterclasses and concerts.
-In the competition sphere, she she took Third Prize from The Sergio Franchi Music Foundation as a winner in the inaugural Deborah Voigt/Vero Beach Opera Foundation’s International Vocal Competition, as well as a being a Grant winner from the Giulio Gari Foundation.
+In the competition sphere, she was a winner in the inaugural Deborah Voigt/Vero Beach Opera Foundation’s International Vocal Competition, an Encouragement Award winner with The Gerda Lissner Foundation, as well as a being a Grant winner from the Giulio Gari Foundation.

 This past summer she spent her first year as an Apprentice Artist with the Santa Fe Opera, and covering Oberto in David Alden's production of Alcina.
-She looks forward to working on Zerbinetta in Ariadne auf Naxos, which she will be performing in February under the baton of David Aronson.
+She looks forward to returning for her second year where she will be making her company debut singing Naiade in Ariadne auf Naxos.
+Continuing on with company debuts, in February 2019 she will be singing the title role in Lucia di Lammermoor with Knoxville Opera

 As a Double Degree graduate from Oberlin, she also has a degree in Dance, concentrating on the narrative and storytelling aspects of movement.
-Her experimental contemporary solo, Rejazz, which was featured in Fall Forward blended abstract movement and song, telling the story of heartbreak and personal redemption.
-She is comfortable incorporating voice and movement and would love to continue experimenting with blending these two art forms in the future.
-In her free time she loves to bake pastry and cakes, play with her rescue dog, blues dance, get lost in new cities, and spend time with friends and family.
+In her free time she loves to bake pastry and cakes, play with her rescue dog, go hiking, blues dance, and get lost in new cities.